-Tracee Ellis Ross On Her Favorite Body Part: “I Didn’t Like It Growing Up”
+Tracee Ellis Ross: “I Didn’t Like Myself Growing Up”

 You can’t deny that actress Tracee Ellis Ross comes from good genes.
 Her mom is the beautiful and graceful Diana Ross.
 Her aunt is an award-winning doctor.
 Her family is beautiful, period.
 But even with all of that, as she grew up, Tracee didn’t like to look at herself in the mirror.

 There was one particular part of her body she hated, but now has a greater appreciation for — her butt.